the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 document.querySelector('.text').textContent = text;
 ~~~~~~~

-Keep in mind that the code could have been written the following way as well.
+Keep in mind that the code could have been written in multiple ways.
 In our case, we just used the return value of `querySelector()` right away to access the `textContent`.
+However, an alternative to it may be the following:

 {title="main.js",lang="javascript"}
 ~~~~~~~